Bayankhongor Province: Museums

 There are two museums in the aimag capital, a History and Ethnographic Museum and a Museum of Natural History.
 The History and Ethnographic Museum contains exhibits of traditional nomadic life such as information on weddings, ger life, and traditional clothes.
 It also has some interesting artifacts from Bayankhongor during Manchu Rule, and religious exhibits including a pair of famous Green and White Tara statues, the Jadamba Sutras, and shaman robes.
 The Museum of Natural History contains various mineral specimens from the aimag such as marble and volcanic rock, as well as various mounted endemic animals.
 The highlights of the museum are the complete skeleton of a Tarbosaurus dinosaur and a 130-million-year-old fossil of a turtle discovered in the Bugiin Tsav (Bugiin Ravine) in the Gobi Desert.

 Parks

 The aimag capital has a few parks, namely the Dinosaur Park and the Children's Park.
 The Dinosaur Park consists of models of the many dinosaur species found in the south of the province.
 There is also a model ger open to visitors.
 The Children's Park, despite the name, is a nature park with scenic pathways and endemic trees and plants.
 The Tuil Gol (gol meaning river in Mongolian) running alongside the town makes for excellent picnic grounds, and Ikh Nomgun Mountain serves as a somewhat challenging day climb.

-There are also many protected areas in Bayankhongor (see above).